stevehenty/productboard-portal/README.md

-# producboard portal WordPress plugin
+# productboard Portal WordPress Plugin

 Embed a productboard portal on a WordPress page using a shortcode.